ali-pahlevani/ali-pahlevani/README.md

 I’ve also contributed to the **ROS community** and taught courses on **SLAM**, sharing my knowledge with other robotics engineers.

 I collaborate with companies, research groups, and startups to design and deliver **innovative robotics solutions** tailored to their needs.
-While I am also laying the foundation for **SLAMbotics**, my focus remains on applying my expertise directly to impactful **projects**.
+While I always try to stay at the cutting edge of my field, my main focus remains on applying my knowledge and skills to impactful projects that push the boundaries of autonomous robotics.

 ## Key Expertise